 3. Elect for the retrospective basis to apply which means that the whole gain/loss is taken into account.
 You may want to do this if there is a loss or principal private residence relief gives a lower gain over the whole period.

-If you are non-resident for less than five whole tax years any capital gains which you make on any other assets (which are not dwellings sold after 5th April 2015 or assets used in a trade in the UK) whilst abroad may be taxed in the year you return unless those assets were acquired and disposed after you became non-resident.
-Apart from dwellings sold after 5th April 2015/assets used in a UK trade and you returning to the UK within 5 tax years, there is no Capital Gains Tax if you are a non-resident.
+The elections in 2 and 3 are irrevocable once made.
+If you are non-resident for less than five whole tax years any capital gains which you make on any other assets (which are not residential property sold after 5th April 2015, other properties after 5th April 2019 or assets used in a trade in the UK) whilst abroad may be taxed in the year you return unless those assets were acquired and disposed after you became non-resident.
+Apart from dwellings sold after 5th April 2015/other properties sold after 5th April 2019/assets used in a UK trade or you returning to the UK within 5 tax years, there is no Capital Gains Tax if you are a non-resident.

-© Thandi Nicholls Ltd 2017 All Rights Reserved – The above articles are provided for guidance only and may not cover your personal circumstances so you should not rely on them.
+© Thandi Nicholls Ltd 2023 All Rights Reserved – The above articles are provided for guidance only and may not cover your personal circumstances so you should not rely on them.
 It is important that you seek appropriate professional advice which takes into account your personal circumstances where you can provide the full facts of the case and all documents related to your case.
-Thandi Nicholls Ltd t/a uklandlordtax.co.uk, K Nicholls FCA or S Thandi cannot be held responsible for the consequences of any action or the consequences of deciding not to act.
+Thandi Nicholls Ltd t/a uklandlordtax.co.uk, S S Thandi and M S Bains cannot be held responsible for the consequences of any action or the consequences of deciding not to act.